 1. Mikkeller Bar

-The self-proclaimed best beer bar in LA, Mikkeller Bar started out as a roaming microbrewery in Copenhagen.
-The spacious downtown bar is housed in a former discount tire store, and boasts 50 taps of craft beers with plenty of rare brews, so there is always something new to try.
-They offer a full menu with plenty of vegan options
+The self-proclaimed best beer bar in Southern California, Mikkeller Bar started out as a roaming microbrewery in Copenhagen.
+The spacious downtown LA beer bar is housed in a former discount tire store and boasts 50 taps of craft beers with plenty of rare brews and pale ales, so there is always something new to try.
+This LA brewery also offers a full menu with plenty of vegan options

 2. Beachwood BBQ & Brewery

-Beachwood’s award-winning brews have are undeniably delicious.
-The 22 rotating taps offer endless variety for those who can’t commit to drinking the same beer twice, but all of them are brewed to pair perfectly with the top-notch food.
-Beachwood offers some of the best IPAs in the LBC, and proof that you can find excellent barbeque in California.
-Served with sauce on the side, so you can enjoy it no matter what side of the sauce debate you fall on.
+Beachwood’s award-winning brews are undeniably delicious.
+The 22 rotating taps offer endless variety for those who can’t commit to drinking the same beer twice, but all of them are brewed to pair perfectly with top-notch food and outdoor dining.
+Beachwood Brewing offers some of the best IPAs in the LBC, and proof that you can find excellent barbeque in California — served with sauce on the side, so you can enjoy it no matter what side of the sauce debate you fall on.

 3. Uncle Henry’s Deli

 A full service, New York-style deli with wall-to-wall beer options, Uncle Henry’s has over 100 taps and over 300 bottles and cans to choose from.
 With great food and so many beer choices, this place demands repeat visits to get the most of it.
 Note that Uncle Henry’s is on the smaller side, so avoid peak times to get the most of your experience.
-But don’t worry – you can always get an experimental six-pack to take home if the crowds are a little much.
+But don’t worry, it has outdoor dining and you can always get an experimental six-pack to take home if the crowds are a little much.

 4. Frogtown Brewery